It’s all about a healthy living environment! A grant for $2,500 helped Envision buy and install two electric power lifts. Huge thank you to the

-There are three main resources we highlight for nonprofits: our Grants Programs, The Endowment Challenge Grant, and The Spread the Good Classes
+There are three main resources we highlight for nonprofits: our Grants Programs, The Endowment Challenge Grant, and the Spread the Good Classes (providing nonprofit enrichment).

 Awards from Weld Community Foundation’s competitive grant programs are determined in partnership with local volunteers from throughout Weld.
 This locally-based advisory process ensures that grant opportunities address the changing needs of our communities.